kw2934/ARMUL/README.md

 test.vanilla(data, lbd, standardization = True, intercept = True)
 ```

-If `standardization = True` (default), the raw features (for linear and logistic regression) and responses (for linear regression only) will be standardized to have mean zero and variance 1.
+If `standardization = True` (default), the raw features (for linear and logistic regression) and responses (for linear regression only) will be standardized to have zero mean and unit variance.
 If `intercept = True` (default), an all-one feature will be added to the datasets.
 See `ARMUL.py` for other arguments of the function `vanilla`, such as the step size and number of iterations of the proximal gradient descent algorithm for optimization.
 The two components $\widehat{\Theta}$ and $\widehat{\Gamma}$ of the optimal solution can be retrieved from `test.models['vanilla']` and `test.models['vanilla_gamma']`, respectively.
 To evaluate the out-of-sample performance, prepare testing data (`data_test`) from the $m$ tasks in the same form as the training data (`data`).
 Then, execute
 ```sh
 test.evaluate(data_test, model = 'vanilla')
 ```
-This computes the testing errors (square errors for linear regression and misclassification errors for logistic regression) on the $m$ tasks.
-For linear regression, is also returns the overall R-square on all the data.
+This computes the testing errors (mean square errors for linear regression and misclassification errors for logistic regression) on the $m$ tasks.
+The $m$ individual errors are stored at `test.results['average error']`, whose average (weighted by sample sizes) is `test.results['average error']`.
+For linear regression, `test.results['R2']` returns the overall R-square on all the data.

 Clustered and low-rank ARMUL can be implemented using `test.clustered(data, lbd, K)` and `test.lowrank(data, lbd, K)`, respectively.
 Here `K` is the number of clusters or the rank.